olleicua/hcl/README.md

 Identifiers may not begin with digits or be interpretable as a number.
 For example `-1` will be parsed as a number and not an identifier.
-Identifiers with characters that aren't normally allowed in JavaScript in the are represented by replacing all occurences of symbols not normally allowed in JavaScript identifiers with underscore delimited place-holders, for example `a/b` becomes `a_slash_b`.
+Identifiers with characters that aren't normally allowed in JavaScript are represented by replacing all occurrences of symbols not normally allowed in JavaScript identifiers with underscore delimited place-holders, for example `a/b` becomes `a_slash_b`.
 To prevent accidental overlap `_` is replaced with `__`.
 This creates an inconvenience in the case that global variables from external